3b/clws/README.md

 * `resource-received-binary (resource client message)`: Resource handlers should specialize this generic function to handle `binary` messages from clients. `message` is a `(vector (unsigned-byte 8))` containing the message from `client`.

+* `resource-received-pong (resource client message)`: Resource handlers can specialize this generic function to handle `pong` frames from clients. `message` is the payload data from the pong frame (may be empty).
+This is typically used for latency testing and connection keep-alive monitoring when combined with `write-to-client-ping`.

 * `resource-client-connected (resource client)`: Called to notify a resource handler when a client connects.
 If the handler objects to a particular client for some reason, it can return `:reject` to close the connection and ignore any already received data from that client.

 * `resource-client-disconnected (resource client)`: Called when a client disconnects.